Petersfield Lake and Heath Walk

 Further Information and Other Local Ideas

 Just a couple of miles south west of the town you'll find the charming village of Buriton.
 In this quintessential English village there's a particularly lovely village pond, picturesque cottages, a classic village pub and a fine old church to see.
 It's well worth a visit and is located within easy walking distance of both Queen Elizabeth Country Park and Butser Hill.
+Just to the south of the village you can also pick up the Clanfield Walk and visit Butser Ancient Farm and Windmill Hill.
+The farm is one of the area highlights and includes an archaeological open-air museum with reconstructions of Neolithic dwellings, Iron Age roundhouses, a Romano-British villa and an early Saxon house.

 For more walking ideas around Petersfield see the Hampshire Walks and the South Downs Walks pages.